woahbase/alpine-base/README.md

 #### Build
 ---

+You need to have binfmt_misc configured in your system to be able to build images for other architectures.

-To locally build the image for your system.
+Otherwise to locally build the image for your system.

 ```
-# make build
+# make ARCH=x86_64 build
-# fetches latest minirootfs
+# fetches minirootfs inside ./data/
+# sets up binfmt if not x86_64
 docker build --rm --force-rm \
   -t woahbase/alpine-base:x86_64 \
   --no-cache=true .

+# make ARCH=x86_64 test
+docker run --rm -it \
+  --name docker_base --hostname base \
+  woahbase/alpine-base:x86_64 \
+  bash --version

-# make push
+# make ARCH=x86_64 push
 docker push woahbase/alpine-base:x86_64

 ```